davidvee7/MachineLearning-7641/UnsupervisedLearning/README.txt

-For an analysis of 6 unsupervised learning techniques, please see dvinegar3-analysis.pdf.
+TL;DR - For an analysis of 6 unsupervised learning techniques, please see dvinegar3-analysis.pdf.
+Code to justify the analysis written is in main.py.

 First students were asked to run a number of experiments: